-- 17.1 In legacy GCE unitised AS and A-level specifications the result of a coursework unit is available, like the result of any other unit, for re-use after certification subject to the availability of the specification in a future examination series. - 17.2 Candidates who re-sit a unit may submit new, amended or enhanced coursework.
+- 17.1 In unitised specifications the result of a coursework unit is available, like the result of any other unit, for re-use after certification subject to the availability of the specification in a future examination series. - 17.2 Candidates who re-sit a unit may submit new, amended or enhanced coursework.
+Centres must check awarding body specifications.